jaredcoderman/code-jam/user-stories.md

 As a project member
 I want to be able to leave a project
 In case it doesn't interest me anymore. [ DONE ]

+As a project creater
+I want to be able to add tags to my project
+So that people can find it more easily. [ IN PROGRESS ]